bitmeal/ros-modbus-device-driver/README.md

-# ros modbus device interface
+# ros modbus device driver
 MODBUS TCP is understood by a wealth of industrial devices from PLCs to bus couplers.
 Building a simple interface from ROS to these devices, allows the efficient use of available industrial hardware without any physical interfacing issues; thus allowing for much faster prototyping and development.

 This package allows you to configure all inputs and outputs of your bus coupler, exposed variables of you PLC, *[other device]*, for use in ROS; just specify their coil or register address and the matching data type in a JSON file.
 All device inputs will be published to individual topics with a user specified name.
-All outputs may be written by publishing to an automatically mapped topic as well. *(**TODO**: add write/output services)*
+All outputs may be written by publishing to an automatically mapped topic as well.

 *For easy configuration, sensible defaults - in accordance with the MODBUS specification [1] and tested against MODBUS implementations of PLCs/bus couplers - are used, and all supported data types are in accordance with **IEC 61131-3** [2].*